 It can take a couple weeks for the body to build immunity.
 It is possible you could become infected with COVID-19 either just before you’re vaccinated or shortly after, before your body builds protection.

-What should I do until I’m eligible for the vaccine?
+What should I do until I get the vaccine?

-While you wait, follow all guidance to protect yourself against COVID-19.
+While you wait to schedule your vaccine appointment, follow all guidance to protect yourself against COVID-19.
 This includes: